seng438-winter-2023/seng438-a5-D0tzi/seng438-a5-team_number.md

 - Developer's Risk (α) = 0.1
 - User's Risk (β) = 0.1

 The failure data used had to be modified as follows to due to the format the selected failure data was in.
 This was done by assuming that the failure count was uniformly distributed over the interval it occured in.
-For example, data where Failure Number (T), Count of Failures (FC), and total time for T to occur (E) are as follows
+For example, data where Failure Observation Number (T), Count of Failures (FC), and total time for T to occur (E) are as follows

 ![image](https://user-images.githubusercontent.com/101438680/229073461-b11e6342-fe04-49f6-8f43-27541235dbf6.png)